 *ENG 208 - Reading & Writing Creative Nonfiction

-Some students fulfill their requirements--of 206, 207 and 208--well before the time of application to the program.
-If that happens, we recommend that you stay in writing practice and continue building your portfolio by taking one of our 300-level writing courses, English 306, 307, 308, or 309.
-Please see Juan Martinez, Director of Creative Writing, for further suggestions and help with course planning.
+Some students fulfill the ENG 206, 207, 208 requirement well before applying to one of the sequence tracks.
+In that case, we recommend that you stay in writing practice and continue building your portfolio by taking a non-sequence 300-level course (ENG 306, 307, 308, or 309).
+Please see the Director of Undergraduate Studies in Creative Writing for further suggestions and help with course planning.

-Admission to the next stage of the Creative Writing Major or the Sequence-based Minor in Creative Writing, the year-long 300-level advanced course sequences, is competitive.
-Admission to the program is granted primarily on the basis of manuscript quality and the student’s promise.
+Admission to poetry, fiction, and creative nonfiction “sequences,” yearlong 300-level course sequences in a single genre, is by application only.
+Admission is granted primarily on the basis of the quality of the student’s submitted manuscript and evidence of promise.
 An applicant may be admitted to study as a major, a minor, or a sequence-only student.

-For fiction and nonfiction applications, your writing sample should be 7-15 pages.
+For applications to the fiction and nonfiction tracks, the writing sample should be 7-15 pages.

-For poetry applications, your writing sample should be 4-5 poems.
+For applications to the poetry track, the writing sample should be 4-5 poems.

 Theory and Practice of Poetry (ENG 393), Fiction (394), and Creative Nonfiction (395):